In This Article

 - Bake 18 minutes, or until edges turn golden grown.
 Center should still be soft.
-Let cool in pan completely before cutting into bars.
-If needed, cover and chill in fridge for easier cutting.
+Let cool in pan completely, and slice into bars.
+Wrap in airtight container, and store in fridge for 1 week.

-Bars can be sliced, wrapped, and frozen so they’re ready to go for breakfast or snacks anytime.
+- Bars can be sliced, wrapped, and frozen for up to 6 months so they’re ready to go for breakfast or snacks anytime.

 - Double-check that the brands you’re using are gluten and nut-free if needed.